wb56/PartyPlayer/README.md

 ## Getting started

+Before starting DeckRelay, make sure that VLC is installed.
+FFmpeg and FFprobe are additionally required if you want DeckRelay to analyze new audio files.

 1. Download `DeckRelay-portable-1.0.0.zip` from the [latest release](https://github.com/wb56/deckrelay/releases/latest).
 2. Extract the complete ZIP archive into a folder of your choice.
 3. Start `DeckRelay.exe`.